filecoin-saturn/L1-node/docs/faq.md

 ### How do I receive my FIL payout?

-FIL will be sent to the registered wallet in the node, make sure to triple check it.
+Your FIL payout will be sent in filecoin the filecoin wallet address set in your node's `FIL_WALLET_ADDRESS` environment variable.

+Triple check that the wallet address in `FIL_WALLET_ADDRESS` is correct; filecoin sent to the wrong address can't be undone or re-sent.

 ### I'm already a Filecoin storage provider, how does it work with my existing nodes, wallets, etc.?